Klortho/dtd-diagram/README.md

 * [&lt;name>](http://jatspan.org/niso/publishing-1.1d3/#p=nfd-name) - note
   the sub-hierarchy with surname and given-names

-A "compound node" is defined as one of the `choice` or `seq` nodes within the complex content model of an element.

-From the perspective of the D3 tree layout engine, however, a compound node is just a flattened bag of simple nodes.
-I.e., when we pass the tree to the layout engine, we need to hide any given content model's complex nature.
-That way, the simple leaf nodes for that element's content model will be placed in the correct vertical positions.

-Horizontally, a compound node still must fit into a single column.
-This might be a problem for very complex content models.

-### Complex content models

-There are two types of nodes.
-Use node.is_simple() to determine the type of any given node.
-The types are:

-1. simple - have `name`.
-These correspond to an element or attribute, and
-2. compound - have `type` (either `seq` or `choice`).
-These are part of a complex content model in the DTD.

-We maintain two separate trees at the same time:

-1. children/_children - just the tree of the simple nodes.
-This is used by the D3 tree layout routines for positioning
-2. cm_children - this tree includes all compound and simple nodes

-### Simple nodes data members
+### Node class

-- Data that we create/maintain:
+Attributes that we create/maintain:

 * name
-    * q
+* type - one of "element", "attribute", "choice", or "seq"
+* q - from the DTD, either null, '?', '*', or '+'
-    * children - if the node is expanded, this is an array of pointers to the *simple* node children (not the compound children).
+* children - if the node is expanded, array child Nodes
 * _children - stores the kids when the node is collapsed
-    * cm_children - array of simple nodes and/or compound nodes
-    * width - based on the text content
+* diagram - the diagram to which this Node belongs
+* elem_parent - the nearest ancestor Node of type `element`.
+This is used by the `separation` function -- all nodes with the same `elem_parent` are considered part of the nuclear family, and spaced close together
+* width - computed by aggregating the widths of the parts.
+Doesn't include the diagonal -- this is used to compute the y coordinate for the "source" of the diagonal
 * x0, y0 - holds the old position.
-This is used as the starting point for transitioning (when creating new child nodes, for example)
+This is used as the starting point for transitioning (when creating new child nodes, for example). x0 is the vertical coordinat, y0 the horizontal
-    * id - this is added when binding the data, and ensures that the same data nodes are bound to the same SVG elements each time.
-The value here is also used as the id attribute of the text SVG element, and the data-id attributes of the two rect SVG elements.
+* id - added when binding the data, and ensures that the same data nodes are bound to the same SVG elements each time.
+The value here is also used as the id attribute of the `text` element that renders the `name`, and the data-id attributes of the other SVG elements associated with this Node.

-- Created by the D3 tree routines:
+Created by the D3 flextree layout engine:

 * depth
 * x, y
 * parent

-### Compound nodes data members

-* type - one of "choice", "seq", etc.
-* q
+* x_size, y_size

+### DtdDiagram class

+Class attributes:

-* cm_children - array of simple nodes and/or compound nodes
+* diagrams - list of all the DtdDiagram objects
+* auto_start - set this to `false` before document ready to prevent it from auto-instantiating a DtdDiagram.
+* document_ready - a Promise that's resolved with document is ready.
+* default_options

+The instance attributes are the following.

+Active option values

+* dtd_json_file
+* test_file
+* root_element
+* tag_doc_url
+* min_canvas_width
+* min_canvas_height
+* node_text_margin
+* node_height
+* node_box_height
+* choice_seq_node_width
+* q_width
+* button_width
+* diagonal_width
+* scrollbar_margin
+* dropshadow_margin
+* group_separation
+* duration

+Other

+* container_d3 - D3 reference to the containing `div`
+* container_dom
+* container_jq
+* diagonal - the D3 diagonal generator
+* dtd_json - json object from reading dtd_json_file. null if we're using test_file.
+* engine - the d3.flextree layout engine
+* error - either `false` or a string error message
+* last_id - used to set unique IDs on each node
+* opts - the options passed into the constructor (these are merged with options specified elsewhere)
+* root - the root Node
+* svg - D3 reference to the `svg` element
+* svg_g - D3 reference to the `g` element child of `svg`.

+Attributes used during transitioning:

+* src_node - the node that the user clicked on, used when we're doing transitions
+* new_drawing
+* canvas
+* new_canvas
+* viewport
-* x, y
+* new_viewport
+* embiggenning - true if the drawing is getting larger; false otherwise